 - 2 tablespoons goat cheese divided

 - 2 tablespoons unsweetened almond milk

-- For the dough: In a large bowl, combine flours, arrowroot starch, sucanat, psyllium husk powder, and salt.
+- In a large bowl, combine flours, arrowroot starch, sucanat, psyllium husk powder, and salt.
 Whisk to combine.
 Scatter slices of butter over flour mixture.
 Using a pastry blender, two knives, or your hands, cut in butter into mixture until butter is pea-sized.